Hey! Hi! Hello! It’s me. Back in action.

 SEND NOOOOODS (AKA: TOKYO EAT + DRINK)

 Of all the things I get ask about, I can honestly say that the most common question is “how was the food?”
 Short answer: amazing.
-Long answer: THE MOST DELECTABLE, DELICIOUS, UNIQUE, SCRUMPTIOUS, CULTURAL CULINARY EXPERIENCE ON THE PLANET.
+Long answer: THE MOST DELECTABLE, UNIQUE, CULTURAL CULINARY EXPERIENCE ON THE PLANET.
 Here are my picks:

 Shin Udon – This was my first Udon experience and it was so amazing, we went back TWICE (which is a vacation sin in my book, but it was just that good.)
 Located in Shinjuku-Ku.
 Cash only.
 Mild waits outside.
 Maybe 10 seats overall!